notenking/1MobileAdNetwork-SDK/README.md

     </RelativeLayout>

   Step 2.
-Instantiate an AdViewLayout object and make a request to load an ad.
-Since AdViewLayout is a subclass of View, you can add it to your view hierarchy just as with any other view.
+Copy the following line to your Activity.

       @Override
       protected void onCreate(Bundle savedInstanceState) {